WHAT IS GOOD ‘RUNNING FORM’?

 A tough set of questions.
 There is no doubt that your technique has a significant impact on your running efficiency and injury susceptibility, but there is no ‘catch all’ method of running we should all follow.

-To make any significant changes to running technique, we recommend you get an expert to take a look at the way you move.
-You can click here to set up a quick chat so I can help!
+To make any significant changes to running technique, we recommend you get an expert's opinion or join a program that can help you.

 There are a couple of things you can do now however, that might improve your efficiency of movement.

 INCLUDE SOME STRENGTH TRAINING IN YOUR ROUTINE